ScienceComputing/Python_Programming/Data_Structure_Algorithm/Depth_First_Search.md

 ```

 ### Post-order traversal
-- Traverse the left subtree of the current node, followed by the right subtree, and finally, the current node.
+- Traverse the left subtree of the current node, followed by the right subtree, and finally, the current node (left -> right -> current).
 Its complexity is $O(n)$ where n is the number of nodes.
 - Post-order is used to delete binary trees and get postfix expressions.